relacslab/relacslab.github.io/tips.md

 - **Be self-motivated**: Graduate student life has a very high degree of freedom.
 Try to plan out several short-term milestones (it can be publishing or completing tasks) similar to game quests.
 - **Be responsible**: Unlike in industry, you do research and write papers for yourself, not for your advisors.
 - **Be productive**: After completing a project, please let your efforts bear fruit by publishing papers or patents -- These will leave solid records on your CV.
 The third parties other than your advisors or colleagus almost always judge you based on official outputs.
 - **Don't be greedy**: Earning a degree is a marathon-like procedure.
-Hence, unless you are against the clock for the paper's deadline, at least, please take a day off per week to prevent yourself from burning out.
+Hence, unless you are against the clock for the paper's deadline, at least, please take a day off per week to prevent yourself from burn-out.

-# To Fresh: How to Read Papers?
+# How to Read Papers Properly?
 Creativity originates from repeated learning and imitation -- This is indeed true for any field.
-Historically, people have augmented various methods by learning from papers and books.
+Historically, people have augmented various methods by learning from literatures.
 Since computer science has been quickly growing within decades, we cannot come up with novel ideas from the blank background.
-Thus, reading papers has to be one of your usual habits that should not be commanded by your advisors/managers, even if you are pursuing a career in the industry in the future.
+Thus, reading papers has to be one of your usual habits that should not be enforced by your advisors/managers, even if you are pursuing a career in the industry in the future.
 Furthermore, reading papers **correctly** is also crucial to develop your skills.
 Before reading, you need to keep the following questions in your mind:

 - What is the problem definition of this paper?
 - Is there a previous approach?
 What are the limitations of the previous approach?